Dyl777/PANUS_Internship_Activity/README.md

 2. Set the *Solution Explorer* settings, such as showing the file extension and project GUID.
 3. Right-click on the project in Solution Explorer and select *Properties*.
 4. Set the *Project properties*, such as the target framework, output type, and assembly information.

+5. Additionally, to install and add 3rd party dependencies like Blazor, you can download the proprietary .DLL file and import it into a project using NuGet package manager (by adding the Dll through the NuGet dependency package manager menu)